Watergate Salad

 Drain the pineapple, and set the juice aside.

-Stir in the pineapple, coconut, and mini marshmallows.
+In the large bowl, stir in the pineapple, coconut, and mini marshmallows.
 Now, fold in the thawed CoolWhip and thoroughly combine the ingredients, except for the chopped pecans.

 Chill for at least 2 hours, 4 hours preferably.
 Sprinkle the chopped pecans on top and garnish with a Maraschino cherry.